-People experience pain in different ways; therefore, it is important that you give members of your health care team feedback on how you rate your pain before and after being medicated.
+People experience pain in different ways; therefore, it's important that you give your health care team feedback on how you rate your pain before and after being medicated.
 Important points to remember include:

-- Our goal is to reduce your pain and make it manageable so you can effectively work with Physical and Occupational Therapy to regain some independence during your hospital stay. - Be specific when describing the pain (throbbing, aching, shooting, cramping, etc.). - Vou will not be totally pain-free after surgery and during the recovery period.
+- Our goal is to reduce your pain and make it manageable so you can effectively work with physical and occupational therapy to regain some independence during your hospital stay. - Be specific when describing the pain (throbbing, aching, shooting, cramping, etc.). - You won't be totally pain-free after surgery and during the recovery period.